condg/condg.github.io/schedule.md

 ## Call for speakers

-All speakers are invited to [contact us](/about) to schedule to present at the user group.
+All speakers are invited to [contact us](/about/#contact) to schedule to present at the user group.

 ## Call for sponsors

 We are seeking out generous sponsors to cover the food and drink for each meeting.
-If you
+If your company is interested please [contact us](/about/#contact) for more information.